 Business owners have enough to keep them up at night, between the capriciousness of the economy and competitors cutting into profit margins.
-The common thread between these external threats, though, is that there is little one can do in her universe to stop these planets from spinning.
-Thus, it becomes even more important to focus internally and give yourself and your business that long, hard look in the mirror, so you’re prepared for the future.
+The common thread between these external threats is that there is little one can do to stop these wheels from turning.
+Thus, it becomes even more essential to focus internally and give yourself and your business that long, hard look in the mirror so you can plan out your preparation for the future.

 You may think the planning process is as simple as highlighting your strongest performers and top employees and then promoting them into positions of leadership, but succession planning is much more robust than that.
 While performance is a good indicator of the level of quality and value an employee provides the organization, performance in and of itself is not always the best trait to base leadership on.

 Many have found that employees who demonstrate a high level of potential are the better choices for leadership roles.

 Studies have found that high-potential employees actually increase the level of productivity and engagement of those around them — sometimes up to as much as 15%.
 High-potential employees stand out above the crowd with the value they add to your organization.
 These employees embody the company culture, which creates a positive work environment that fosters creativity and collaboration.
 High-potential employees are ones who work well under pressure and can manage their own time and responsibilities in a strategic and meaningful way.